-Including cost estimate of the Congressional Budget Office

-The Committee on Finance, to which was referred the bill (S. 995) to establish congressional trade negotiating objectives and enhanced consultation requirements for trade negotiations, to provide for consideration of trade agreements, and for other purposes, reports favorably thereon with amendments and recommends that the bill as amended do pass.
+Including cost estimate of the Congressional Budget Office The Committee on Finance, to which was referred the bill (S. 995) to establish congressional trade negotiating objectives and enhanced consultation requirements for trade negotiations, to provide of consideration of trade agreements, and other purposes, reports favorably thereon and recommends that the bill as amended do pass.